ComputationalLaw/2017-MIT-IAP-ComputationalLaw/README.md

 ## Preview Hangout: Legal Seminar Overview With Q&A

-* We will conduct a live hangout on Thursday, January 26th at 7pm to preview and discuss the January 30 + 31 lecture/discussion courses on Digital Assets, Identity, Contracts and a preview of the planned online mock trial exercise.
+* We will conduct a live hangout on Thursday, January 26th at 7pm to review the ABA Legal Analytics hacking project challenge and preview and discuss the January 30 + 31 lecture/discussion courses on Digital Assets, Identity, Contracts and a preview of the planned online mock trial exercise.

  <iframe width="560" height="315" src="https://www.youtube.com/embed/AW9hK1aRxlQ" frameborder="0" allowfullscreen></iframe>